 But as a company, you sell a specific product to a very specific customer.
 Therefore, success can’t be equated to how many names you add to your database.
 You’re trying to attract the interest of a particular customer type: the type that will convert.
 What sounds better to you: 1,000 leads at a 1 percent conversion rate or 50 leads at a 50 percent conversion rate?

-When defining your KPIs, instead of focusing on site traffic alone, look at how many web visitors downloaded your content or requested a demo.
+When you define your KPIs and attempt to explain marketing to the C-suite, don’t just focus on site traffic alone.
+Instead, look at how many web visitors downloaded your content or requested a demo.
 Don’t count up your leads; look at how many actually turned into business.
 And remember, numbers don’t tell the whole story.
 If the metrics were not what you were expecting, ask yourself why.
 Is it the pricing, the feature set, the messaging?
 Go back and look at the last three years’ numbers.
 Are your projections realistic given previous metrics?
 Do you notice any annual dips or seasonal spikes?
 Every number has a context and only by looking at both internal and external factors can you begin to understand how to shift them in the right direction.

 I was in a conversation a few months back with a CEO who was disappointed with his marketing efforts.
 He kept harping on how his website had slipped to page two and three on Google searches for a handful of keywords.
 That said, quality of leads were up, conversions were up and average deal size was up.
 Don’t be fooled by the smoke and mirrors and don’t be duped into looking at the wrong metric.
 What would you rather have — good keyword ranking for a term or a deposit into the company bank account?

 3. Marketing and automation tools can’t replace humans

 There’s no question that marketing automation programs and customer relationship management systems have empowered marketers and salespeople with valuable tools and insights.
 But they come at a price.